Exercise, Health and Human Performance (EHHP)

 - Biomolecular and nutritional aspects of exercise physiology and health

 - Monitoring and evaluation of elite sports performance

 Sport, Pedagogy and Practice (SPP)

-The over-reaching aim of the Sport, Pedagogy and Practice (SPP) group is to assess and influence coach and athlete well-being.
+The over-reaching aim of the SPP group is to assess and influence coach and athlete well-being.

 The research carried out by the SPP group examines psychological constructs among athletes (stress, coping, emotions, and morality) and coaches (coach behaviour and the coach-athlete relationship) in addition to the social-pedagogical complexities of coaching practice.

-The research group uses a mixture of qualitative (interviews and diaries) and quantitative (Structural Equation Modelling) research methods and conducts investigations that are principally informed by the concepts and theories that have been taken from the academic disciplines of Sociology, Psychology, and Education.
+The research group uses a mixture of qualitative research methods, such as interviews and diaries, and quantitative research methods, such as structural equation modelling.
+It conducts investigations that are principally informed by the concepts and theories that have been taken from the academic disciplines of sociology, psychology, and education.

 The SPP group works and collaborates with leading sporting teams and professional bodies.
 These include:

 - Rugby Football Union